apache/helix/website/1.0.2/src/site/markdown/tutorial_rebalance.md

 }
 ```

-The MasterSlave state model requires that a partition has exactly one MASTER at all times, and the other replicas should be SLAVEs.
-In this simple example with 2 replicas per partition, there would be one MASTER and one SLAVE.
-Upon failover, a SLAVE has to assume mastership, and a new SLAVE will be generated.
+The LeaderStandby state model requires that a partition has exactly one LEADER at all times, and the other replicas should be STANDBYs.
+In this simple example with 2 replicas per partition, there would be one LEADER and one STANDBY.
+Upon failover, a STANDBY has to assume leadership, and a new STANDBY will be generated.

 In this mode when node1 fails, unlike in FULL_AUTO mode the partition is _not_ moved from node1 to node3.
-Instead, Helix will decide to change the state of MyResource_0 on node2 from SLAVE to MASTER, based on the system constraints.
+Instead, Helix will decide to change the state of MyResource_0 on node2 from STANDBY to LEADER, based on the system constraints.

 ### CUSTOMIZED

 Helix offers a third mode called CUSTOMIZED, in which the application controls the placement _and_ state of each replica.
 The application needs to implement a callback interface that Helix invokes when the cluster state changes.
 Within this callback, the application can recompute the idealstate.
 Helix will then issue appropriate transitions such that _Idealstate_ and _Currentstate_ converges.

-Here\'s an example, again with 3 partitions, 2 replicas per partition, and the MasterSlave state model:
+Here\'s an example, again with 3 partitions, 2 replicas per partition, and the LeaderStandby state model:

 ```
 {